Transfer of Graduate Credits

 The basic purpose of the transfer policies is to ensure that transferred work is of comparable content, level, timeliness, and quality to that which would be taken at UND and included on the program of study for the degree.
 The following policies are generally applicable to the acceptance of the graduate work for transfer to UND:

-- The work must have been taken at an accredited North American institution.
+- The work must have been taken at a regionally accredited North American institution.

 - The student must have been enrolled as a Graduate Student.

 - The work must have received graduate credit at the institution where it was earned.

 - The student must have earned a grade of B or better.

 - The work must be less than seven years old at the time the UND degree is awarded with the exception of work that was part of a completed prerequisite degree.